phorton1/base-Pub/FS/protocol.md

 	PROGRESS SIZE   size/               // start showing the 2nd 'bytes transferred' gauge PROGRESS BYTES  bytes               // set the value for the 2nd bytes transferred gauge

-ABORT can be sent by the client to stop an operation in progress, as well as returned by an operation to acknowledge the cessation has taken place.
+ABORT can be sent by the client to stop an operation in progress, in which case the server returns ABORTED to acknowledge the cessation has taken place.

 Implementing the ABORT between the SessionRemote and teensyExpression's handleSerial() method is complicated.